Civil Society Development Foundation: Atlas of political consultants

-The Foundation is creating an ‘Atlas of political consultants'.
-This document will be a sort of handbook – a detailed list of reputable political consultants.
-It will be composed only of those political consultants who have been successful over the past ten years in election campaigns in Russia.
-This document will help to reduce the number of pseudo political consultants in the run-up to the Single voting day on 8 September.
+The Foundation developed an "Atlas of political consultants", described by the organization as a reference guide listing political consultants who had participated in election campaigns in Russia during the previous ten years.
+According to the Foundation, the project was intended to distinguish experienced political consultants ahead of the Single Voting Day on 8 September.

 Rating of Russian regions

 August 2013, the FDCS released first issue of a Rating of social well-being in the regions The research is based on data from the “Public Opinion” Foundation (FOM) and shows that Russian regions can be rated according to the peoples’ satisfaction levels with their current living situations - taking into account their attitude towards the authorities and protest potential.
-A person’s sense of social security does not directly depend on the economic situations and living standards of that particular region.
+A person's sense of social security does not directly depend on the economic situations and living standards of that particular region.
 FDCS plans to monitor the dynamics of social well-being and to identify key parameters that affect its change.

 The head of FOM, Aleksander Oslon, said that he was satisfied with the interpretation by the "geo-rating" method which has been in use for almost a decade and which is used primarily by the Presidential Administration.
 He is quoted as saying that "The Foundation for Civil Society Development utilises a clear and simple methodology: percentages are converted into points and summarised”.

 Social science teachers conference

-The Foundation designed a social science teachers conference as a long term project.
+The Foundation designed a social science teachers conference as a long-term project.
 The main task ahead according to Mr. Kostin was to create a platform for meaningful and interesting discussion on political agendas and also the exchange of ideas between specialists, politicians and civil servants.
 Welcoming the very fest Conference Kostin expressed his confidence that the conference would help identify the most promising ways forward for further study and research and would lead to a series of lectures on modern day regional and federal politics with a view to creating teaching and learning aids for the younger generation.
-The conference involved lectures and discussions on the following topics: the latest teaching methods of social sciences; modern political sociology; the interaction between state and civil society; the development of Russia’s political system.
+The conference involved lectures and discussions on the following topics: the latest teaching methods of social sciences; modern political sociology; the interaction between state and civil society; the development of Russia's political system.